karito122/Poverty-project/README.md

 The data management and analysis for this paper were conducted with Stata SE, 64 bit, version 15, on a Windows operating system.
 Minor modifications may be required to run the do-files on a Mac or Linux operating system.

-# The content and organization of the replication documentation:

-The documentation for the paper is stored in folders that are organized as illustrated below: